Skip to main content

 How Atlanta Differs

-• Larger market with more options across price points
+• Larger market with more homes for sale across price points in metro Atlanta

-• Mix of established and new construction neighborhoods
+• Mix of established and new construction neighborhoods, including luxury homes and single-family homes

 • More depth in urban and suburban quality inventory